-Though most scholars agree that “Baa, Baa, Black Sheep” is about the Great Custom, a tax on wool that was introduced in 1275, its use of the color black and the word “master” led some to wonder whether there was a racial message at its center.
-Its political correctness was called into question yet again in the latter part of the 20th century, with some schools banning it from being repeated in classrooms, and others simply switching out the word “black” for something deemed less offensive.
-In 2011, news.com.au reported on the proliferation of “Baa, Baa Rainbow Sheep” as an alternative.
+Though most scholars agree that “Baa, Baa, Black Sheep” is about the Great Custom, a tax on wool that was introduced in 1275, its use of the color black and the word master led some to wonder whether there was a racial message at its center.
+Its political correctness was called into question yet again in the latter part of the 20th century, with some schools banning it from being repeated in classrooms, and others simply switching out the word black for something deemed less offensive.
+In 2011, news outlets reported on the proliferation of “Baa, Baa, Rainbow Sheep” as an alternative.

-It’s hard to imagine that any rhyme with the phrase “goosey goosey” in its title could be described as anything but feelgood.
-But it’s actually a tale of religious persecution, during the days when Catholic priests would hide themselves in order to say their Latin-based prayers, a major no-no at the time—not even in the privacy of one’s own home.
-In the original version, the narrator comes upon an old man “who wouldn't say his prayers.
-So I took him by his left leg.
-And threw him down the stairs.”
+It’s hard to imagine that any rhyme with the phrase goosey goosey in its title could be described as anything but feel-good.
+But one popular version of the ditty is actually a tale of religious persecution.
+Some years after the song’s first appearance in the historical record, it was appended with some disturbing lines. “[T]here I met an old man, who wouldn't say his prayers, so I took him by his left leg and threw him down the stairs.”
 Ouch!

 In 2006, Fergie got saucy with some of this classic kid tune’s lyrics.
 But the original song wasn’t much better.
-Depending on whom you ask, “London Bridge is Falling Down” could be about a 1014 Viking attack, child sacrifice, or the normal deterioration of an old bridge.
-But the most popular theory seems to be that first one.
-More specifically: the alleged destruction of London Bridge at the hands of Olaf II of Norway some time in the early 1000s. (“Alleged” because some historians don’t believe that attack ever took place.)
+Depending on whom you ask, “London Bridge is Falling Down” could be about a 1014 Viking attack or the normal deterioration of an old bridge.
+More specifically, many sources tie the nursery rhyme to the alleged destruction of London Bridge at the hands of Olaf II of Norway some time in the early 1000s. (“Alleged” because some historians don’t believe that attack ever took place.)
 The song’s popularity around the world is often cited as further proof that it was the Vikings who created it, believing that they brought the tune to the many places they traveled.
-Oh, and that whole child sacrifice thing?
-That’s an idea that is also often debated (there’s no archaeological evidence to support it), but the theory goes that in order to keep London Bridge upright, its builders believed that it must be built on a foundation of human sacrifice, and that those same humans—mostly children—would help to watch over the bridge and maintain its sturdiness.
-Which we’re pretty sure isn’t a practice they teach you in architecture school.

 “Contrary” is one way to describe a murderous psychopath.
-This popular English nursery rhyme, which reads like a solicitation for gardening advice, is actually a recounting of the homicidal nature of Queen Mary I of England, a.k.a.
+This popular English nursery rhyme, which reads like a solicitation for gardening advice, is actually—according to many—a recounting of the homicidal nature of Queen Mary I of England, a.k.a.
 Bloody Mary.
 A fierce believer in Catholicism, her reign as queen—from 1553 to 1558—was marked by the execution of hundreds of Protestants.
-(Silver bells and cockle shells are torture devices, not garden accouterments.)
+(Silver bells and cockle shells, in this understanding, are actually torture devices, not garden accouterments.)

 “Three Blind Mice” is supposedly yet another ode to Bloody Mary’s reign, with the trio in question believed to be a group of Protestant bishops—Hugh Latimer, Nicholas Radley, and The Archbishop of Canterbury, Thomas Cranmer—who (unsuccessfully) conspired to overthrow the queen and were burned at the stake for their heresy.
 Critics suggest that the blindness in the title refers to their religious beliefs.

 “Here We Go Round the Mulberry Bush” is often sung as part of a children’s game.
-According to historian R. S. Duncan, a former governor of England’s Wakefield Prison, the song originated with that 420-year-old institution’s female prisoners, who were exercised around a mulberry tree.
-Which is probably not the connotation your six-year-old self had in mind.
+Historian R. S. Duncan, a former governor of England’s Wakefield Prison, suggested that the song originated with that 420-year-old institution’s female prisoners, who exercised around a mulberry tree.
+Which is probably not the connotation your 6-year-old self had in mind.